yrostudio/arduino-midi-osc/README.md

 # arduino-midi-osc
-Both direction convertion midi / osc.
+Both direction midi to osc.
 Receive midi in Arduino converted to osc message ///// send midi to arduino converted to osc message

 Sending / receiving midi on long distance using OSC.